gisle/isoweek/README.rst

 Week.monday(), Week.tuesday(),..
 Week.sunday()
     Return the given day of week as a datetime.date object.

+Week.days()
+    Returns an iterator over the 7 days in the week.

+Week.contains(day)
+    Check if the given datetime.date falls within the week.

 Week.isoformat()
     Return a string representing the week in ISO 8610 format, "YYYYWww".
     For example Week(2011, 8).isoformat() == '2011W08'.